-Sediment sampling are proposed to be conducted in the mid to late summer months (June through August) of 2009.
+Sediment sampling is proposed to be conducted in June of 2013.

 Proposed Samples

 Table 4 outlines the proposed samples and analytical methods for sediment samples collected.
 Sample locations and quantities were previously provided in Section A-6.
 Samples collected and submitted to the laboratory for analyses are critical in fulfilling the order.